GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 ## Contract Opportunity Management API Request and Responses

-<span style="color:red">Note: All Opportunity notices types except Special notices will be associated to organization at office level.
-Special notices can be associated to Organization at department, sub-tier, or office level.</span>
+**Note**: All Opportunity notices types except Special notices will be associated to organization at office level.
+Special notices can be associated to Organization at department, sub-tier, or office level.

 ### Create Draft Opportunity